Tuesday, March 01, 2016

 A good walk spoiled?

 Well, maybe!
-But here is Leaderboard Golf which was released in 1986 by Access Software and is undoubtedly one of the least technically impressive games to grace the Atari ST. Let's not be too hasty as this was released all the way back when the ST was just a baby one year old.
-And the 8-bit computers reign was at its peak.
+But here is Leaderboard Golf, which was released in 1986 by Access Software and is undoubtedly one of the least technically impressive games to grace the Atari ST. Let's not be too hasty, as this was released all the way back when the ST was just a baby, and the 8-bit computer's reign was at its peak.

-When loaded, the main menu is rather crude, but functional, and is used to commence a new game.
-Each hole is rendered in front of your eyes to be played via a third-person perspective - we can see ourselves ready to take each shot.
-You shall note the golfing jargon on the right and basic information like weather, clubs and distance and a shot meter.
+When loaded, the main menu is rather crude but functional, and is used to commence a new game.
+Each game, the course is rendered and played via a third-person perspective - we can see ourselves ready to take each shot.
+You shall note the golfing jargon on the right and basic information like weather, clubs, distance, and a shot meter.
+These details should help to get that little ball inside the hole as quickly as possible.

-The picture I'm painting isn't exactly wonderful, right?
+The picture I'm painting isn't exactly gleaming, right?
 I know, I know, but let's view a screenshot...

 Select each club carefully and watch out for those high winds!